hmcts/ops-runbooks/Globalscape/README.md

 You can also see logs on how files have been moved around and by whom by going to `C:\ProgramData\Globalscape\EFT Server Enterprise\Logs` and viewing the log files there.

+## Support

+The current support contract is with a company called Pro2col Group, here are the contact details for raising a support call

+Telephone: 0333 123 1240

+Email: support@pro2colgroup.com